 Lower Solar Activity will be “very low” into 2016; again a pointer towards cold “shots” being more likely for the North East out of Canada, due to a Polar Jet Stream forced South…

 ENSO (El Nino Southern Oscillation), is not the only factor present.
-There are many slices of the cake, or ingredients of the cake, such as Chocolate and frost (sorry for increasing your appetite ;), that go into the 2015-2016 prediction.
+There are many slices of the cake, or ingredients of the cake, such as Chocolate and frost (sorry for increasing your appetite ;), that go into the prediction.
 For example, here at KasimsWeatherWatcher we closely monitor solar activity, as the “twists and turns”, will help us forecast the likely shape of flow of cold air across the states.
 2015-16 would be the third year in a row of severe snow storms & harsh conditions across the North East.
-This would inevitably lead to cool, wet and snowy conditions in the NE, whilst in the SW drier, warmer and more settled conditions would be experienced, however at times very icy in Central regions.
-Here’s a graphic as to how low solar activity affects the typical U.S Winter pattern and may do into 2016.
+Recent SOI updates show values at an incredible -50, the last time this happened was 2010.
+The more negative the SOI the worse the El Nino is likely to be.
+This would inevitably lead to cool, wet and snowy conditions in the NE, whilst in the SW drier, warmer and more settled conditions would be experienced for the far & Mid West, however at times very icy in Central regions and Mid Atlantic.
+Here’s a graphic as to how low solar activity affects the typical U.S pattern and may do during this year’s interest season.
 Increasing the risk of severe conditions leaking South:

 Solar Activity; Very Low, could this lead to a negative NAO (cold for NE)?
 Now, moving on: as you can see from the Chart below, interestingly solar activity is going to hang around “50 sun spots” on the solar apparent disk.
 This isn’t incredibly low, like experienced in 2009-2010, which brought severe cold to Europe to.
 However, it is low enough to increase the risk of Sudden Stratospheric warming & cold severely snowy weather into the North East downwelling into Central states & mid planes, bringing another extremely bitter forecast during 2015-2016.
 However, exactly how solar activity will fluctuate which is influential on warming events, is very uncertain.
-Although, this combination of a Strong El Nino & low solar activity would lead to an incredibly rough ride in the North East of the states.
-By late 2015, we are forecast to be very low solar activity, this would have huge impacts for Winter.
+Although, this combination of a Strong El Nino & low solar activity would lead me to Prediction to an incredibly rough ride in the North East of the states.
+By late 2015, we are heading into very low solar activity, this would have huge impacts for Winter.